Seco Tools Installs Custom Solution to Inspect Indexable Inserts Used in Machining Operations

 Aug.
 28, 2024

-Xactools (Bönnigheim, Germany) designed an automated system—using machine vision and robotics—to handle and inspect indexable inserts, also known as changeable cutting edges.
+Seco Tools (Fagersta, Sweden) installed an automated system—using AI, machine vision, and robotics—to handle and inspect indexable inserts, also known as changeable cutting edges.

-The automation and machine vision integrator, which develops measuring and testing solutions, designed and installed the custom solution in 2022 for a prominent manufacturer of indexable inserts based in Scandinavia.
+The company hired Xactools (Bönnigheim, Germany) to help develop the system.
+The automation and machine vision integrator, which develops measuring and testing solutions, designed and installed the custom solution in 2022.

 Indexable inserts, which come in many shapes, are manufactured using a sintering process in which powdered metals and other materials are pressed into a shape and then sintered, or bonded together, using heat and pressure.